 In Canada, companies may be incorporated under the federal Canada Business Corporations Act (CBCA) or under one of the analogous provincial or territorial business corporations acts.

-The CBCA and many provincial acts require that at least 25 percent of the directors of a corporation be resident Canadian.
+The CBCA and several provincial acts require that at least 25 percent of the directors of a corporation be resident Canadian.
 These acts further provide that if a corporation has fewer than four directors, at least one must be a resident Canadian.
-British Columbia's act does not have a directors' residency requirement.
+British Columbia, Nova Scotia, Prince Edward Island, New Brunswick, Quebec, Alberta, and Ontario's acts do not have a directors' residency requirement.

 If your company can easily appoint enough resident Canadians to serve as directors, then you may consider incorporating under any of the acts considered.
-If identifying resident Canadian directors could be a problem, consider incorporating under the British Columbia Act, taking into account the other factors discussed below.
+If identifying resident Canadian directors could be a problem, consider incorporating under Provincial Acts that do not have residency requirements, taking into account the other factors discussed below.

-If you are an American business, there may be US tax advantages to choosing to form the Canadaian subsidiary as a British Columbia unlimited liability company (a ULC).
+If you are an American business, there may be US tax advantages to choosing to form the Canadian subsidiary as an unlimited liability company (a ULC) in a province without residency requirements.
 Unlike regular Canadian companies, ULCs are treated as flow-through entities for US tax purposes.
 In some situations this can be advantageous for the overall tax planning of the business.

 How to set up the new company?